thekhalidsha/Cartify/README.md

-** If you Found any Similar FrontEnd like My Code ** ** It's Possible because i'm using 'CSS' styles from PHPPOT for better Looks!! ** ** So Please Don't Come Arguing it's all Cloned UP!
+** If you Found any Similar FrontEnd like My Code **

+** It's Possible because i'm using 'CSS' styles from PHPPOT for better Looks!! **

+** So Please Don't Come Arguing it's all Cloned UP!
 Just Take a Look at My Demo to Know All Features!! **

+** You can get yourself clear if you look my whole Features and Setups inside my Code **